JuliaLang/Distributed.jl/README.md

 ### Process Identifiers

-Julia processes connected with `Distributed` are all assigned a cluster-unique `Int` identifier, starting from `1`.
+Julia processes connected with `DistributedNext` are all assigned a cluster-unique `Int` identifier, starting from `1`.
 The first Julia process within a cluster is given ID `1`, while other processes added via `addprocs` get incrementing IDs (`2`, `3`, etc.).
 Functions and macros which communicate from one process to another usually take one or more identifiers to determine which process they target - for example, `remotecall_fetch(myid, 2)` calls `myid()` on process 2.

 **Note:** Only process 1 (often called the "head", "primary", or "master") may add or remove processes, and manages the rest of the cluster.
 Other processes (called "workers" or "worker processes") may still call functions on each other and send and receive data, but `addprocs`/`rmprocs` on worker processes will fail with an error.